Diary of Robert Russell Walker, 1941-1945 - Part 6

 Mr Phillips Red + Pte Evans Amm Park Coy

-Shortness my shots
+Shortness my shorts

 6 A.I.F escaping caught & shot; warning sent to Units - ½ Rations etc

-Dud Francis experience in area.
+Dud Francis' experience in Java.

 Johnnie's visit to town on clothing recovery - things he brought home